sago007/PlatformFolders/README.md

 ### Windows

-For Windows, the folders are fetched using SHGetFolderPath.
+For Windows, the current version fetches the folders using SHGetKnownFolderPath.
+This requires Vista or newer.

-The amount of supported folders differ from Windows version and this library targets XP and newer.\
-XP support will be dropped very soon.

-"Save Games" and "Downloads" should not be used, as they are undefined on XP.

 ### Linux